 Ohio OVI/DUI Defense Attorney

-Operating a Vehicle under the Influence (OVI) charges in Ohio carry severe penalties including jail time, license suspension, and permanent criminal record.
+Operating a Vehicle under the Influence (OVI) charges in Ohio carry severe penalties including jail time, license suspension, and permanent criminal record under Ohio Revised Code §4511.19.
 As an OVI specialist with 5+ years of focused experience, I understand the technical defenses that can make the difference between conviction and dismissal.

 First-Time OVI Defense